davekirby/EFFProject/report/PROJ_KirbyD.md

   )
   ```

-  Although this may be a drawback if creating rules by hand, it fits in well with the way that the DEAP gp module defines chromosomes as a tree of functions and objects for the terminal nodes.
+  Although this may be a drawback when creating rules by hand, it fits in well with the way that the DEAP gp module defines chromosomes as a tree with python functions and objects for the nodes.

 # Implementation